 - There is no such thing as an “ideal” sentence length.
 The very best writing always shows a variety of sentences, ranging from very short (one word!) to rather long (as many as 50 words or even more).
 Why?
 A piece of writing’s sense of rhythm is enhanced by this variety.
 Further, the reader’s ability to understand a very long sentence will be influenced by the length of the other sentences around it.
 The problem is almost never the length of a single sentence.
 The trouble comes with the average.
 If you prepared a bar graph showing the number of words in each sentence in your piece of writing, it should look something like the image at the top of this post.
 Do you see how it resembles a city skyline with some low-level buildings next to some apartment towers?
 Short sentences should follow long ones.
 And long can follow short.

-If your average is higher than it should be, go through your writing and try to shorten some (not all!) of the long offenders until your total piece of text hits the average of 14 to 18 words (20 to 23 for academics.)
+If your average is higher than it should be, go through your writing and try to shorten some (not all!) of the long offenders until your total piece of text hits the average of 14 to 18 words (20 for academics.)

 I spent some time on the Internet to find some examples of long sentences that would benefit from shortening.
 I show them here in red and my rewrite in purple:

 With our program, you get the benefit of 35 years of experience we’ve gained in solving problems churches face in an annual effort such as not reaching out to all members, lack of materials that encourage personal growth in giving, failing to follow up with members, and overdependence on donations from top donors.
 (53 words)

 This 53-word sentence feels like my junk drawer — too much information crammed into too small a space.
 Be aware that the problem often occurs when writers have a list of items they need to convey.
 How to solve this conundrum?
 Put the list in its own sentence: